sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 ## Transition onboarding

-When someone changes teams, we make sure they have access to the resources needed to be successful in their new role.
-We provide teammates a Process St. checklist.
+When someone changes teams, we provide teammates with a Process St. checklist to make sure they have access to the resources needed to be successful in their new role.
 You can read more about internal mobility [here](../../../../company-info-and-process/working-at-sourcegraph/switching-teams.md).
 Once the People team is notified, we run a checklist from the Transition Onboarding workflows, share it with the manager and send it to the teammate on the day the role change is effective.

-The most comment transitions are:
+The most common transitions are:

 - [SDR to AE](../../../sales/sdrteam/index.md#sdr-promotion-process)
 - [Aplication Engineer to Engineer]